 Sustainable tourism – the concept of sustainable tourism is becoming increasingly popular in Croatia as the tourism industry becomes more aware of the importance of preserving the beauty and integrity of Croatia’s environment.

 Various government departments, tour operators, and property owners acknowledge that sustainable tourism is the way of the future and that Croatia’s natural, historical and cultural treasures must be well managed so that they can be enjoyed for generations.
-I have put together a list of my favorite ecotourism in Croatia picks, for those inclined to travel at sustainably.
+I have put together a list of my favorite ecotourism in Croatia picks for those inclined to travel sustainably.

-If you want to get clued up to what exactly is sustainable travel – check here.
+If you want to get clued up to what exactly sustainable travel is – check here.

 Histria Aromatica, Istria

 Histria Aromatica is a unique experience for all nature lovers.
-This agricultural, working, educational and tourist estate shows it’s visitors the journey from the plant to the product.
+This agricultural, working, educational, and tourist estate shows its visitors the journey from the plant to the product.

-One of the most interesting things to visit is the galenic laboratory where you are shown how products such as soaps, baths, bath salts, cremes, tonics and massage oils are made out of natural ingredients, and you can even attend an eco tourism workshop and make some of the products yourself.
+One of the most interesting things to visit is the galenic laboratory where you are shown how products such as soaps, baths, bath salts, cremes, tonics, and massage oils are made out of natural ingredients, and you can even attend an eco-tourism workshop and make some of the products yourself.